umbrellio/ezclient/README.md

 - `ssl_context` – ssl context for requests (an `OpenSSL::SSL::SSLContext` instance)
 - `timeout` – timeout for requests in seconds or hash like `{ read: 5, write: 5, connect: 1 }`
 - `follow` – enable following redirects (`true` or hash with options – e.g. `{ max_hops: 1, strict: false}`)
+- `error_wrapper` – callback called on request exception, makes it possible to handle any error, default behavior: `raise error`

 All these options are passed to each request made by this client but can be overriden on per-request basis.